Hosanna13/Hosanna13/README.md

 ###

-<p align="left">My name is Hosanna, and I'm a third-year computer engineering student at The Ohio State University.</p>
+<p align="left">My name is Hosanna, and I'm a third-year electrical and computer engineering student at The Ohio State University.</p>

 ###